calmmage/dev-env/dev/draft/project_management_v2/workalong.md

 - 1) Now, that we added github client
   - make github project lists
   - merge / compare with local

+- [ ] Get project metadata for github-only projects as well
+  - create a separate Github project class?
+- [ ] Show project owner at least
+- [ ] add config for which github orgs to use.
+Debug / info about the ones not used.

+- [ ] load_github_projects in the project arranger, not in typer app..
+- [ ] sort by org, before date.
+Bonus
+- [ ] handle "project present twice" corner case

 - 2) improve project sorting algos
 - 3) Start thinking about
   - new project creation